 During the mid-Fifties, David Brown was encouraged to re-introduce Aston Martin into the world of motor racing, ostensibly to increase the company profile, a move that brought considerable success.

 Aston Martins proved to be winners, first of the Le Mans 24 Hour Race and later the World Sports Car Championship in 1959.

 Having taken over the Tickford body fabrication plant during the Fifties, David Brown soon moved all Aston Martin and Lagonda assembly into the Tickford factory at Newport Pagnell, which would remain Aston Martin's home until the Nineties.

 From the late Fifties, the DB4 and all its successors became larger, heavier and more GT than a sports coupe.

 Despite showing limitless patience and immeasurable enthusiasm David Brown eventually had enough of subsidizing Aston Martin, in 1972 selling out to Company Developments, a Birmingham, UK based consortium.

-After that the company went through several further changes of ownership until becoming a Ford subsidiary in 1987.
+From that turning point onwards , Aston Martin went through several changes of ownership until eventually becoming a Ford subsidiary in 1987.